AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-about.md

 ---
-description: eCatalog Search Viewer is a catalog viewer that displays electronic brochures in a spread by spread or page by page manner, The eCatalog lets users navigate through the catalog using additional user interface elements or dedicated thumbnails mode.
+description: eCatalog Search Viewer is a catalog viewer that displays electronic brochures in a spread by spread or page by page manner.
+The eCatalog lets users navigate through the catalog using additional user interface elements or dedicated thumbnails mode.
 Users can also zoom in on every page for greater detail.
 keywords: responsive
 solution: Experience Manager
 title: eCatalog Search